 Clever clips and cords, these bits and pieces will cost you under a tenner and will change your (camping) life!
 Use the bungee cords to secure tarps, awnings, bits of flapping tent or for 101 other uses.
 The green clips fasten on to canvas taps, tents and so on without damaging the fabric and give you more options for securng.

 Perfect travel toilet bags, the Reisenthel hanging toilet bag makes organising your bathroom kit very satisfying (am I revealing a bit of fussiness here?!)

 Anyway, I embrace my tidiness!
 The medium size is plenty big enough, it’s easy to find things, there’s a mirror and it looks lovely.
 Perfect for hanging in trees, in the car or in the shower block.

-Use this Redcamp trowel for digging a toilet hole on wild camps, or for sawing, chopping, cutting branches, pulling out nails and more.
+Use this JUPSK trowel for digging a toilet hole on wild camps, or for sawing, chopping, cutting branches, pulling out nails and more.
 Use it for weeding at home.

 We like to stick a couple of bivvy tents in the back just in case.
-Our favourite sleeping arrangement for fair-weather wild camping is the Rhino Valley lightweight mesh tent.
+Our favourite sleeping arrangement for fair-weather wild camping is the Soekodu lightweight mesh tent.
 Sleep safe from bugs and able to see the stars.